freedomjs/tutorial/content/07dorabellacrypto.md

 from the `freedom` object within its own module code.
 The resulting object will satisfy the PGP API, allowing us to get started securing our chat application.

-# Setting up the crypto client and handling keys
+# Setting up the crypto client
 The PGP API has a setup command that takes two arguments - a passphrase and a user ID.
 The passphrase is used to encrypt the local storage of the keyring, while the user ID is used to identify the keyring.
 Classically these are how